SkyPicker/Skywall/README.md

 Webserver and websocket servers for client systems are running on different ports.
 This way the system admin can better configure who may access the webserver and who the websocket server.
-By default the webserver listens on localhost on port 8080.
+By default the webserver listens on 0.0.0.0 on port 8080.
 To configure custom webserver host and port set:

 ```